kennyhunter16/APMRabbit/README.md

 #APMRabbit

-Project Website: [http://www.hunterit.ca/APMRabbit] (http://hunterit.ca/APMRabbit "Go to Website")

-software created for the APMRover Project located (http://rover.ardupilot.com/).
+Android & Website software created for the APMRover Project located (http://rover.ardupilot.com/).
 APMRabbit was created by students for their final project.
 APMRabbit has two main applications, a website GoPro viewer application listed under /Website.
 APMRabbit has a Android (4.0 or greater) application used to control, view and save data from the APMRover unit.